 By identifying the domains that link to your competitors but not to you, you’ll get a treasure trove of potential link-building opportunities.
 These domains have already shown an interest in your industry, making them prime candidates for outreach or other link acquisition methods.

-This type of research can also give you insights into your competitors’ content strategies.
+Competitor analysis can also give you insights into your competitors’ content strategies.
 What types of content are attracting the most links?
 Is there a gap in the market that you could fill with superior or complementary content?
-Use the information you uncover to shape your editorial calendar.

-Backlinks play a critical role in online visibility, acting as critical signals of trust and authority.
-In our exploration of “What are backlinks in SEO?” we’ve emphasized the importance of quality and context.
+Backlinks play a critical role in your online visibility, acting as critical signals of trust and authority.